New Relationships and ADHD/ODD - Survival Story

 Survival

-I'm sure there are many step parents out there who question themselves as to why they have taken on this situation.
+I'm sure there are many step parents who question why they have taken on their present circumstances.
 Many probably had no idea exactly what they were in for, and others thought themselves well prepared to take up the challenge.

-Regardless of which it is, every one of them is striving to juggle bowling balls and chainsaws without dropping anything.
+Regardless of which it is, every one of them is striving to do their best in a challenging situation.
 The added stress of parenting a special needs child can, at times, be overwhelming, especially when there are no definitive answers available.

 Support groups are hard to find and Community Support is overtaxed, with overflowing waiting lists.
 Parenting groups specific to your needs are limited and generally require referrals to join.
 It seems like you are adrift in a sea of information with little hope of being rescued.